Genco Shipping & Trading Limited (GNK) stock is nearly perfect except the valuation - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
 A recent insider transaction in this stock occurred on Feb 27 when WOBENSMITH JOHN C sold 14,164 shares for $19.40 per share.
 The transaction valued at 274,765 led to the insider holds 431,024 shares of the business.

 Zafolias Apostolos sold 2,266 shares of GNK for $43,943 on Feb 27.
 The Chief Financial Officer now owns 23,152 shares after completing the transaction at $19.39 per share.
 On Feb 27, another insider, Hughes Robert E, who serves as the Chief Operations Officer of the company, sold 1,888 shares for $19.39 each.
 As a result, the insider received 36,605 and left with 5,576 shares of the company.